 Here is a list of all 125cc scooters in India.
 It also comprises few of the higher displacement models and a few of the upcoming ones…

 Being mostly a conservative two-wheeler market, entry level products often get the highest sales volumes in our market.
-The 100-110cc two-wheeler segment accounts for almost 70-75 percent sales in the overall tally.
+The 100-110cc two-wheeler segment accounts for almost 70-75 percent share in the overall tally.

-Talking specifically about the scooter market, we all know it is Honda’s Activa that has been ruling the roost for the last many years with sales of 2-2.5 Lakhs every month.
+Talking specifically about the scooter market, we all know it is Honda’s Activa that has been ruling the roost for the last many years with sales of almost 2 Lakh units every month.
 The magnitude of its supremacy can be understood when you will know that the first runners up often ends up at monthly tally of 60-90k units only – that’s a massive difference!

 Scooters are primarily bought for commutering reasons but there has been a gradual change in the interest levels of buyers and they are now considering upgrading to more powerful, sportier scooters starting from 125cc and above.
 Let us today list all the options that are available at your disposal now.
 We are doing it companywise for you…

 Hero sells two 125cc scooters – Maestro Edge 125 and Destini 125.
 They are relatively new to the segment and Hero’s persistence has paid some dividends as it was the only maker in green last year.
 You can check its sales here.

 Honda also has a couple of offerings in the 125cc segment – Activa 125 and Grazia.
 Since Honda does not share individual numbers for the Activa 125, we are unsure of how is it doing in the market.
 But Grazia has, clearly, not performed upto expectations and that also has to do with the exorbitant price hikes it has received.
 As a result, it is one of the worse performing scooters in the segment, specially according to Honda’s levels.
 You can check its last year’s sales comparison with Burgman Street 125 here.